 So the next time you hear someone giving you advice, ask yourself two questions:

-- Is the person I’m talking to really in a position I want to be in?
+Is the person I’m talking to really in the position I want to be in?

 That goes for me too!
 Don’t just take everything I have to say to heart.
 Question my background.
 Question everything I’m telling you.
 In fact, you should do your research on me before listening to anything I have to say.

 Frequently Asked Questions About Dealing With Unsupportive Family

 Can therapy or counseling be helpful in dealing with unsupportive family members?